Conrad Beissel

-Background
+Early life

 Beissel was born in Eberbach then part of the Holy Roman Empire, and emigrated to Pennsylvania in 1720.
 Beissel had intended to join a commune of hermits founded there by Johannes Kelpius, but Kelpius had died in 1708.
 Beissel met with Conrad Matthaei, an associate who became his principal spiritual confidant.
 The group around Kelpius had arrived in 1694.
 They settled on a ridge above the Wissahickon Creek.
 There they prayed, meditated, and watched the stars looking for signs of the coming kingdom of Christ.
 They also taught children of the community.
 Some were celibate until death; others married.

+Ephrata Cloister

 In 1732 Beissel established a semi-monastic Baptist community called the Camp of the Solitary, with a convent (the Sister House) and a monastery (the Brother House) at Ephrata, in what is now Lancaster County, Pennsylvania.
+The settlement eventually came to be known as the Ephrata Cloister.

 Celibacy was considered a virtue, but not obligatory.
 Each member adopted a new name, and Beissel was called Friedsam, to which the community afterward added the title of Gottrecht.
 Believing families settled near the community, accepted Beissel as their spiritual leader, and worshipped with the community on the Sabbath.
 They were influenced by Schwarzenau Brethren thought.